 Our world is getting faster by the minute, the pace of our lives is increasing every day, and people are constantly looking for ways to optimize their efforts.
 At the same time, we’re surrounded by more information than ever before and often wonder — how can we increase our productivity while always being online?

 This is where web cookies come into play — by making it easier and more convenient to surf the internet.
+In this guide, we explain how to enable and disable cookies in any browser, why you might need to do that, and how to ensure cookies don’t violate your privacy.

 It could be frustrating to retype your email and password to sign in every time, especially if you’re in a rush.
 It could also be an unnecessary hassle to have to add all your items to the online shopping cart once again after reopening your browser.